 If you want to grow a large weed plant using aeroponics, you can consider making a DIY setup, which many claim isn’t that hard.
 Check out the DIY aeroponic video just below to get an idea of what you’ll need.

-Deep Water Culture (DWC) vs Aeroponics:
+Growing Cannabis with Deep Water Culture (DWC) vs Aeroponics:

 In 1991 scientists at the University of California ran a study comparing plant roots grown in fully submerged nutrient water, using only a nutrient mist, and in an un-misted environment.